Ars Fictilis Justine Hern Bobine Magazine 1Ars Fictilis Justine Hern Bobine Magazine 1

 From Egypt to Lezoux, ceramics have become a universal language of craftsmanship, a testament to the ingenuity and artistic spirit of humankind.
 The Musée de la Céramique in Lezoux bears witness to this long history.

-Push open the door to the ceramics museum in Lezoux
+Open the door to the ceramics museum in Lezoux

 A sensitive natural area